splunk/TA-VaultSync/README.md

     vault_approle_secret_id = <string>
     * A secret_id granting access to your role_id
     * This will be encrypted into Splunk's Credential Store any time the input runs and detects a plaintext value
+    * Vault allows using only a role_id, without a secret_id along with it, but this Add-on requires a secret_id
     * Required

     vault_engine_path = <string>